DavidDudson/Capstone/README.md

 Capstone Project 2015 Group 1

 # BuildScript
-Even more helpful if you add gradle to your PATH but...

-Mac/Linux: gradle SOME-TASK
+Mac/Linux: ./gradle SOME-TASK

 Windows: gradlew.bat SOME-TASK

+Fo the uninformed just run the task runDevServer and everything will work.

+Eg:

+Mac/Linux: ./gradle runDevServer

+Windows: gradlew.bat runDevServer

+If you choose to install gradle the command will always be (ragardless of platform)

+gradle runDevServer

 Tasks:
-- runDevServer to run the Jetty Server.
+- runDevServer to run the Jetty Server building everything.
+- jettyRunWar to run the Server without building
 - buildAll to just build and not run the server
 - assemble to build without running tests
 - check to just run tests
 - appStart to just start the application
+- cloneSogaco to download the sources of SoGaCo

 # Server

 The server is set up very simply.

-- localhost:8080/SoGaCo-Web-Home/ -> Main Sogaco Home page
-- localhost:8080/SoGaCo-Web-Battleships(VersionTag)/gameState.jsp -> Our current test jsp page
-- localhost:8080/SoGaCo-Web-Battleships(VersionTag)/static/demo.html -> Current Blockly demos

-Ill fix routing when we have something worth actually fixing.
+- localhost:8080/Capstone - The Index page.

+# Configuration